ashvinpanicker/ashvinpanicker/README.md

 I'm Ashvin.
 I enjoy building meaningful products and delivering unique experiences to end-users, from the design stage right up until it hits production.

-- 🔭 I’m currently working with SuperProcure to help businesses make their logistical processes more efficient.
+- 🔭 I’m currently working with SuperProcure to help businesses manage their logistical processes.
-- 🌱 I’m currently learning TypeScript, Docker, React-Native
+- 🌱 I’m currently learning Metabase
 - 👯 I’m looking to collaborate with risk tolerant people and build exciting new products and software
-- 🤔 I’m looking for help with GoLang
 - 💬 Ask me about Bitcoin
 - 📫 How to reach me: @ashvinpanicker
 - ⚡ Fun fact: My github username was created by hulk smashing the keyboard and remembering the combination of letters that appeared on screen.